Worldwide Photographic Journeys

 SNOW LEOPARDS & WILDLIFE OF MONGOLIA PHOTOGRAPHY TOUR: DETAILED ITINERARY

-Mongolia: Day 1 Our tour begins today at Ulaanbaatar airport.
-Mongolia’s capital is often known outside Mongolia as Ulan Bator.
-From there we will take a flight to Khovd in western Mongolia and then travel southeastwards into the Jargalant Mountains, just a small part of the vast Altai Mountains range, for a seven nights stay in our ger camp.
+Mongolia: Day 2 From Ulaanbaatar, we will take a flight to Khovd in western Mongolia and then travel southeastwards into the Jargalant Mountains, just a small part of the vast Altai Mountains range, for a seven-night stay in our ger camp.

-Snow Leopards typically have their cubs in June or early July and by early autumn the cubs have grown considerably and can leave the den areas, making it possible to spot females with one or more smallish cubs in tow.
-In addition, Snow Leopards in general are starting to descend from their high altitude and less accessible summer haunts towards the lower altitude areas where they will spend the winter.
+Snow Leopards typically have their cubs in June or early July, and by early autumn, the cubs have grown considerably and can leave the den areas, making it possible to spot females with one or more smallish cubs in tow.
+In addition, Snow Leopards, in general, are starting to descend from their high altitude and less accessible summer haunts towards the lower altitude areas where they will spend the winter.
 So early autumn tends to be better for sightings than the summer months in the Jargalant.

 The main prey of the Snow Leopards of the Jargalant are the Siberian Ibex and the less numerous Argali, the world’s largest wild sheep.
 Tarbagan (or Siberian) Marmots and other mammals and birds are also regular prey items.
 Even the sweet little Pallas’s Pika makes for a snack if needs must.

 Night driving in the area is possible and we will surely want to see the endearing Northern Three-toed and Siberian Jerboas, which often allow a very close approach.
-We even have a fair chance for the bandit-masked Steppe Polecat as well as Tolai Hare.
+We even have a chance for the bandit-masked Steppe Polecat as well as Tolai Hare.
 Other mammals that we could encounter include Grey Wolf and Red and Corsac Foxes, although the former is rare and shy in the Jargalant owing to persecution by herders.

 While we look for Snow Leopards we are going to have some great bird encounters.
 High on the wants list will be the near-endemic Altai Snowcock, which is pretty straightforward to spot in this area., Other likely species include Chukar, Bearded Vulture (or Lammergeier), Cinereous and Himalayan Vultures, Golden and Steppe Eagles, the superb Saker Falcon, Eurasian Eagle-Owl, Red-billed Chough, Brown Accentor, the showy Güldenstädt’s (or White-winged) Redstart, Black Redstart, Pied Wheatear, Red-throated and Black-throated Thrushes, White-winged Snowfinch, the Asian form of the Twite, Mongolian Finch and Pine Bunting.

-Mongolia: Day 9 Hustai National Park covers some 50,000 hectares of steppe landscape with rocky ridges and light woodland on some slopes and in some valleys.It is a pretty place and with such open terrain, easy to explore.
+Mongolia: Day 10 Khustai National Park covers some 50,000 hectares of steppe landscape with rocky ridges and light woodland on some slopes and in some valleys.
+It is a pretty place and, with such open terrain, it is easy to explore.

-Initially, Przewalski’s Horse was considered a separate species of horse, Equus przewalskii, but more recently genetic studies have shown that Domesticated Horses differ markedly from Wild Horses Equus ferus in having two fewer chromosomes and they are now separated as Equus caballus, whereas Przewalski’s Horse is now treated as a subspecies of the Wild Horse (the other forms of which are all extinct).
+Initially, Przewalski’s Horse was considered a separate species of horse, Equus przewalskii, but more recently, genetic studies have shown that Domesticated Horses differ markedly from Wild Horses Equus ferus in having two fewer chromosomes, and they are now separated as Equus caballus, whereas Przewalski’s Horse is now treated as a subspecies of the Wild Horse (the other forms of which are all extinct).

-Happily, the horses are straightforward to find and we will surely come across some stallions with their harems and foals during our visit.
+Happily, the horses are straightforward to find, and we will surely come across some stallions with their harems and foals during our visit.

 Other likely mammals include Corsac Fox, Mongolian Gazelle, Long-tailed and Daurian Ground Squirrels and the sweet little Brandt’s Vole.
 The Siberian form of the Roe Deer and Wild Boar are also possible.
-Grey Wolf occurs at Hustai but is difficult to observe.
+Grey Wolf occurs at Khustai but is difficult to observe.

-Mongolia: Days 11-13 The part of Mongolia we will be exploring is still almost pristine steppe grassland interspersed with rocky outcrops and ridges with areas of elm woodland along the occasional river.
+Mongolia: Days 12-14 The part of Mongolia we will be exploring is still almost pristine steppe grassland interspersed with rocky outcrops and ridges with areas of elm woodland along the occasional river.

-The focus of our visit will of course be the wonderful Pallas’s Cat (known as ‘Manul’ in Mongolian).
+The focus of our visit will, of course, be the wonderful Pallas’s Cat (known as ‘Manul’ in Mongolian).
 The area we are exploring has a high density of Pallas’s Cats.
 The cats like the rocky areas that punctuate the steppe, probably because they provide cover when hunting and denning sites for the females in the spring.
 With the help of our local guide we should have no trouble getting sightings and hopefully some reasonably close ones.
-Of all the Asian cats, Pallas’s Cat is surely an outstanding one, what with its round pupils and staring yellow eyes combined with its long bushy coat and a strange, old-Chinese-sage-like face.
+Of all the Asian cats, Pallas’s Cat is surely an outstanding one, what with its round pupils and staring yellow eyes combined with its long bushy coat and a strange, Chinese-sage-like face.

-Mongolian Gazelles inhabit the area and spotlighting could turn up Steppe Polecat, Corsac Fox, Tolai Hare and a number of other rodents.
+Mongolian Gazelles inhabit the area, and spotlighting could turn up Steppe Polecat, Corsac Fox, Tolai Hare and a number of other rodents.

-Mongolia: Day 14 Today we will return to Ulaanbaatar where our tour ends this afternoon.
+Mongolia: Day 15 Today, we will return to Ulaanbaatar for an overnight stay.

 Other Wild Images Tours focussing on cats